Astig-1982/Solid-Properties-Project/TESTING.md

 3. Click on ```Cookies```
 4. Search for **sessionid**.
 5. Right click on the the **sessionid** and click ```delete```.
-6. Refresh the website making sure the path will take you home page.
+6. Refresh the website making sure the path will take you to home page.

 ## Further Testing